ruthietut/Altschool-capstone-project/README.md

 # Scissors URL Shortener

-Scissors is a URL shortener project built with React, TypeScript for the frontend, and Firebase for the backend.
-It allows you to create short and customized URLs for easy sharing and tracking.
+Scissors is a sophisticated URL shortening and analytics platform meticulously crafted using modern web technologies.
+Seamlessly blending the power of React, TypeScript, and Firebase, Scissors empowers you to create concise, customized URLs for effortless sharing and comprehensive tracking.

 ## Features